SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 This section offers the fastest introduction.

-First, add the following `using` statements to make the examples later in this section work:
+First, add the following `using` statements:

 ```csharp
 using System;